Save Tubac from Huge Gas Station Development at Exit 34 (No need to donate!)

 0 have signed.
 Let’s get to 1,000!

 The citizens of Tubac, Arizona, a town rich in historic Southwest architecture, dark skies, and world-renowned migratory birds, recently learned of a commercial developer’s plans to permanently alter these precious assets.
-The plans call for a 24-hour, 12 pump, 8,720 thousand square foot gas station and convenience/liquor store, including a 35-foot tall lighted tower.
+The plans call for a 24-hour, 12 pump gas station and 8,720 square foot convenience/liquor store, including a 35-foot tall lighted tower.
 This development is intended to serve truck and car traffic on highway 1-19 and would be located close to the heart of Tubac.
 Our town has only 1,000 year-round residents, no streetlights, stoplights, chain businesses, or fast food outlets.
 A development such as the proposed gas station and convenience/liquor store would be devastating, not only to the town’s residents, but to the charm, wildlife, and star-filled skies that draw tourists from all over the world.
 Light glare from this station would also be clearly visible from the Fred Lawrence Whipple Astronomical Observatory on Mount Hopkins.
 As Observatory director Dr. Emilio Falco has stated, this gas station “will be the brightest thing in Tubac.”

 Local citizens have formed a grass-roots organization called “Save Tubac AZ.”